 It shall be the hunter's responsibility to obtain permission to enter the property of any property owner upon which an injured or dead deer is located prior to engaging in a reasonable search and retrieval of the deer.

 In the event that a hunter cannot obtain the permission of a property owner to conduct a reasonable search and retrieval of an injured or dead deer, the hunter shall immediately notify the Missouri Department of Conservation and the City of Osage Beach.

 [Ord.
 No. 09.18 §6, 5-8-2009; Ord.
 No. 15.79 §6, 9-17-2015; Ord.
 No. 19.59, 9-5-2019]

 Any person who field dresses or otherwise processes a deer shall properly dispose of the discarded organs and/or body parts in plastic bags in private trash depositories, or by other appropriate means.
 Nothing contained herein shall authorize the illegal dumping of solid waste or authorize the illegal dumping of bio-hazardous waste.

 The transportation of a carcass along any public right-of-way is prohibited, unless it is covered or hidden from public view.

-Any person who shall perform an act in violation of this Section, or shall fail to follow the rules and/or regulations contained in this Section, shall be deemed to have committed a misdemeanor and shall lose his/her City hunting permit issued under this Section.
+Any person who shall perform an act in violation of this Chapter, or shall fail to follow the rules and/or regulations contained in this Section, shall be deemed to have committed a misdemeanor and shall lose his or her City hunting permit issued under this Chapter.